How To Run 100 Miles: Our Expert Guide + Training Plan

 Long Runs

-This is where you will spend the majority of your training time, so clear out those weekends for the next 6 months, because you are going to be busy
+This is where you will spend the majority of your training time, so clear out those weekends for the next six months.
+You are going to be busy.

-Train in similar weather and terrain that you will find at your race, practice your hydration and nutrition strategies, even wear the same clothing you plan on using.
-Every aspect should be taken into consideration and well-rehearsed so that you can be as prepared and comfortable as possible for the big day.
+Train in similar weather and terrain that you will find at your race, practice your race strategies, and even wear the same clothing and gear you plan on using the day of.

 Related: Why I’m Running 100 Miles